From Invisible on Google to 50,000+ Weekly Impressions

 Results After 5 Weeks

 The system went live in early March 2026.
-Here's what happened:
+Here's what happened in the first 5 weeks:

 | Metric | Before | After 5 Weeks |